IN THIS ARTICLE

 How can I enable or disable Share Count Settings?

 You can easily enable/disable the share count display for a Share Buttons app in the Apps page for your site.

-- Log in to Shareaholic.com and select a Site Profile site from the My Sites dropdown at the top of the page.
+- Log in to Shareaholic.com and select a Site Profile site.

 - In the 'Apps' section, select the Share Button you'd like to edit and click Settings.

 - In the Share Buttons Settings pop up that appears, the settings for the Counter will appear under the Layout tab.
 You can choose from the given options to customize the appearance of the Share Counts, or opt to disable them entirely.
 A live preview of the Counter will be displayed in the right-hand 'Preview' window.